Irvine Welsh is right, art needs the power to offend

 He points to his 2008 novel Filth – the story of an inherently racist, homophobic and misogynistic police officer – being removed from bookstores during police raids and his 1993 debut Trainspotting from the Booker Prize list over complaints about its content.
 Trainspotting, he believes, would never find a willing publisher in an era terrified of stirring up a Twitterstorm.

 It’s a concern I sympathise with.
-In 2013, I published a novel called [6666666666] which was, as the Amazon reviews correctly summarised, “relentlessly obscene”.
-It was a fictional world populated by sexist rock pigs, paedophile politicians and sleazy pick-up artists.
-It was written to offend, not for shallow shock value but to allow the reader a numb distance from the characters’ inevitable fates, evoke sympathies for the more deserving hosts and plunge you deep inside the foulest corners of humanity en route to a finale that’s intended to mess with your engrained morality.
+In 2013, I published a novel called [6666666666] which was, as the Amazon reviews correctly summarised, “relentlessly obscene” and populated by sexist rock pigs, paedophile politicians and sleazy pick-up artists.
+It was written to offend, not for shallow shock value but to allow the reader a numb distance from the characters’ inevitable fates, evoke sympathies for the more deserving players and plunge you deep inside the foulest corners of humanity en route to a finale that’s intended to mess with your engrained morality.

 As an exploration of some horrific – but undeniably real – aspects of the human character, I’d have no qualm in publishing it again today though, which is where Welsh’s point begins to fracture.
 You can still buy Filth.
 Nobody banned The Hunt.
 Outrage still sells – the worst review quotes about The Hunt were are all used on the poster, its controversy pushed as the primary selling point.
 Novels, films and artworks remain far more free to offend than they were when Ulysses, A Clockwork Orange or Naked Lunch fell foul of the moral censors of their age.
 Artists in 2020 are often only self-censored by their own fear.
 It’s in exploring the bravery and thick skin necessary to remain confrontational in an era where your work is liable to be scoured, strung up and demonised – and the artist along with it – that Irvine Welsh’s documentary hits its mark.